guglielmogattiglio/website_overhaul/_pages/portfolio_mockup.md

 Welcome to my curated collection of selected projects.
 Below, hover over each card for extra details.

+# Warning!
+This is a mock-up only.
+Information here is likely to be fake.

-{% include portfolio/portfolio_grid.html projects=site.data.projects %}
+{% include portfolio/portfolio_grid.html projects=site.data.projects_mockup %}